On this page

 If included in a query, this clause prevents exceptions from being thrown should the specified object not exist.

-Identifies the columns with which to apply the row-access policy to.
-Multiple column names may be specified here, separated by a comma.
+The columns on which to apply the row-access policy to.
+Multiple column names may be specified if they are separated by commas.

 Example